 If you are registered for GST, you reduce each element of the cost base of your asset by any related GST net input tax credits.
-(For CGT events that occurred on or before 19 February 2004 only the first, second and third elements of the cost base of an asset you acquired after 13 May 1997 are reduced by GST input tax credits.)

 First element: money or property given for the asset

 The money paid (or required to be paid) for the asset and the market value of property given (or required to be given) to acquire the asset are included in the first element.